This is a complete guide to Section 508 in 2024.

 – Software and operating systems are required to be compatible with various assistive technologies (for example, screen readers).

-– WCAG 2.0 Level AA compliance is required for most federal websites
+– WCAG 2.0 Level AA compliance is required for most federal websites and includes 38 success criteria.

 Now that you have a basic understanding of Section 508, let’s examine why it’s important for your business to comply with this important piece of legislation.